Fellow of the ARA (FARA)

 Fellow members who do not revalidate their status after five years will be returned to Individual membership.
 They will no longer be entitled to describe themselves as a Fellow Member of the ARA or use the designatory letters FARA or FCARA.

-Enrolment and submission fees are published here.
+Enrolment and submission fees are published on the professional development programme webpage.